SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/Adding_a_DMA/Adding_a_DMA_to_a_DMS_running_STaaS.md

       </DataBases>
       ```

-1. Copy the persisted data folder `C:\ProgramData\Skyline Communications\DataMiner CloudGateway\Data` of an agent that is already in the cluster.
+1. Copy the persisted data folder `C:\ProgramData\Skyline Communications\DataMiner CloudGateway\Data` of an agent that is already in the cluster that has an active CloudGateway.
 1. Restart the CloudGateway of the DMA you want to add.
 1. Restart the DMA.
 1. Join the DMA to the cluster using the steps described under [Adding a regular DataMiner Agent](xref:Adding_a_regular_DataMiner_Agent) or [Failover configuration in Cube](xref:Failover_configuration_in_Cube) for a failover agent.